patrykpilek/php-for-beginners/README.md

 - [ ] An Introduction to Functions and Validation in PHP
   - Functions: define and call a function in PHP
   - Create a function to connect to the database
+  - Validate the form data and redisplay the form with error messages if invalid
 - [ ] Editing Data in the Database from PHP
 - [ ] Deleting Data from the Database from PHP
 - [ ] Using Sessions to Log in and Restrict Access